Mikuláš Medek: 1926–1960

-Mikuláš Medek never gave up his own work for the sake of commissions for a living, which developed without interruption from the mid-1940s.
+Mikuláš Medek never gave up his work for the sake of commissions for a living, which developed without interruption from the mid-1940s.
 In 1945, he exhibited two paintings for the first time at a student exhibition and became acquainted with Libor Fára and, through him, with the circle of the Spořilov surrealists.
-From 1949 onwards he was in contact with Vladimír Boudník, Bohumil Hrabal and his circle (Egon Bondy) and Jiří Kolář.
-In 1951, Emila and Mikuláš Medek joined the group of surrealists around Karel Teige and participated in the samizdat editions Znamení zvěrokruhu (Signs of the Zodiac) and Object and in the questionnaires on surrealism organized by Vratislav Effenberger.
+From 1949 onwards, he was in contact with Vladimír Boudník, Bohumil Hrabal and his circle (Egon Bondy) and Jiří Kolář.
+In 1951, Emila and Mikuláš Medek joined the group of surrealists around Karel Teige and participated in the samizdat editions Znamení zvěrokruhu (Signs of the Zodiac) and Object and the questionnaires on surrealism organized by Vratislav Effenberger.
 The whole group of surrealists was monitored and eavesdropped on by the secret police (Action: Mazalové), and several StB collaborators were in the vicinity of Mikuláš Medek and reported on him (Egon Bondy, Jaroslav Puchmertl, Josef Vyleťal, Stanislav Drvota).

 In 1955 and 1956, together with Zdeněk Palcr and Stanislav Podhrázský, he worked as a fresco restorer in Strakonice and Klatovy.
 In 1957, he submitted drawings for the tapestry manufactory in Valašské Meziříčí, which the company eventually failed to realise; he illustrated books under a pseudonym.
 The first articles about Medek's work were published in 1956 by the Polish Przegląd Artystyczny and a year later by Ludmila Vachtová in the magazine Tvar.
-In the same year he met Václav Havel, Jiří Kuběna and Josef Topol.
+In the same year, he met Václav Havel, Jiří Kuběna and Josef Topol.
 In 1958, three of Medek's paintings were exhibited for two days at the Faculty of Arts and Ludmila Vachtová introduced him to the theoreticians František Šmejkal and Zdenek Felix.
 He became friends with Jan Koblasa and the Šmidra group.
 Through Herberta Masaryk, the following year he met the composers Krzysztof Penderecki, Józef Patkowski and Luigi Nono.
-Medek's requests for exhibition dates were permanently rejected at that time and he was also excluded from all group exhibitions.
-In 1960 Ludmila Vachtová submitted an article about five Czech painters (Medek, Istler, Koblasa, Kotík, Sklenář) to the review La Biennale di Venezia.
+Medek's requests for exhibition dates were permanently rejected at that time, and he was also excluded from all group exhibitions.
+In 1960, Ludmila Vachtová submitted an article about five Czech painters (Medek, Istler, Koblasa, Kotík, Sklenář) to the review La Biennale di Venezia.
 The article was the first report on Czech contemporary art in the West, and Vachtová was investigated by the StB and fired from the editorship of the magazine Výtvarné umění.